Meet the Executives

 Chris Chiesa, Deputy Executive Director

 Chris Chiesa is responsible for PDC operations and program development, as well as client services.
 Since joining PDC in 2002, he has led the establishment and development of enterprise geospatial data services, the Center's GIS-based "Global Hazards and Vulnerabilities Atlas," and the PDC-hosted "Global Hazards Information Network," a geospatial information sharing service.
 During the past decade, Chiesa has been actively involved in disaster management activities throughout the Asia-Pacific region, directing programs in Thailand, Vietnam, Indonesia and the Philippines.
-He is an active member of APEC’s Emergency Preparedness Working Group and Chairs the Pacific Risk Management Ohana (PRiMO) Navigators Council.
+He is an active member of APEC’s Emergency Preparedness Working Group and the Pacific Risk Management Ohana (PRiMO) Navigators Council chairing it from 2012-2014.
 He has previously served as PDC’s Chief Information Officer and Director of the Data and Information Resources Division.

 Scott Okada, Director of Finance & Administration